martstr/mp-spdz-tutorial/README.md

 ### The tutorial, step by step

 [Open the tutorial file](https://github.com/data61/MP-SPDZ/blob/master/Programs/Source/tutorial.mpc) in `Programs/Source/tutorial.mpc`.
-Don't get fooled by Ubuntu claiming this to be a media file, you can open it in any text editor of your choice.
+Don't get fooled by the Ubuntu GUI claiming this to be a media file, you can open it in any text editor of your choice.

-Line 1&ndash;6 introduce the datatype *secure integer*, `sint`, and initialises two variables `a = sint(1); b = sint(2)`.
+Line 1&ndash;6 introduce the datatype *secret integer*, `sint`, and initialises two variables `a = sint(1); b = sint(2)`.
 Line 8&ndash;41 demonstrate that all the common operators work just fine with `sint`.
 However, in order to print an `sint`, we need to call the `reveal()` method.

+> **Note:** The data type is not just a list of binary numbers in memory: it also adds a layer of abstraction over the fact that the actual number may not exist at any one place.
+In order to see the number, we may have to reconstruct it from the secret shares held by the parties, hence the need for `reveal()`

 At first, this may seem arduous.
-In particular, `a` and `b` are *known* secure integers, so why bother?
+In particular, `a` and `b` are *known* secret (erm ...) integers, so why bother?
 This is made clear in line 18&ndash;19.
 Here, the program reads an integer from each of the players.
 However, instead of having the value in the clear, it will be shared among the players.
 In order to print it, it must first be revealed to both parties.

 The exact manner of how the value is shared depends on the underlying protocol.